-During 2013, EDF Inc., Motiva Enterprises LLC, XTO, and Chesapeake Energy Marketing, Inc. collectively accounted for approximately 29% of our intrastate transportation and storage revenues.
+During 2014, Kinder Morgan, Inc., EDF Inc., Natural Gas Exchange Inc., Calpine Energy Services, L.P., and XTO Energy Inc. collectively accounted for approximately 32.9% of our intrastate transportation and storage revenues.

 With respect to our interstate transportation and storage operations we have an agreement with Chesapeake Energy Marketing, Inc. that provides for a 15-year commitment for firm transportation capacity on the Tiger pipeline of approximately 1.0 Bcf/d.
 We also have agreements with other shippers that provide for 10-year commitments for firm transportation capacity on the Tiger pipeline totaling approximately 1.4 Bcf/d, bringing the total shipper commitments to approximately 2.4 Bcf/d of firm transportation service in the Tiger pipeline project.
 Transwestern generates the majority of its revenues from long-term and short-term firm transportation contracts with natural gas producers, local distribution companies and end-users.
-Additionally, Panhandle has long-term transportation contracts with BG LNG Services and ProLiance, which accounted for 43% of Panhandle's 2013 revenue.

 Our joint ventures, FEP and Citrus, also depend on key customers for the transport of natural gas through their pipelines.
-FEP has 10-12 year agreements from a small number of major shippers for approximately 1.85 Bcf/d of firm transportation service on the 2.0 Bcf/d Fayetteville Express Pipeline, while Citrus has 10 and 14 year agreements with its top two customers, respectively, which accounted for 59% of its 2013 revenue.
+FEP has 10- and 12-year agreements from a small number of major shippers for approximately 1.85 Bcf/d of firm transportation service on the 2.0 Bcf/d Fayetteville Express Pipeline, while Citrus has 10- and 14-year agreements with its top two customers, respectively, which accounted for 59% of its 2014 revenue.

-During 2013, BG Energy Holdings, Chesapeake Energy Marketing, Inc., Ameren Corporation, EnCana Marketing (USA), Inc., and Petrohawk Energy Corporation collectively accounted for 44% of our interstate transportation and storage revenues.
+During 2014, BG Energy Holdings, Chesapeake Energy Marketing, Inc., Ameren Corporation, EnCana Marketing (USA), Inc., and Exelon Generation Company, LLC collectively accounted for 50.4% of our interstate transportation and storage revenues.